-- 1. Press the POWER/LINK ◀▷� button to turn the Scan Tool "ON." - The Select Language screen displays. - 2.
-Use the UP (a) and DOWN (b) buttons, as necessary, to highlight the desired display language. - When the desired display language is selected, press the ENTER ⊕ button to confirm your selection. - The Select Unit screen displays. - Use the UP and DOWN buttons, as necessary, to highlight the desired unit of measurement. - When the desired unit of measurement is selected, press the ENTER ⊕ button to confirm your selection. - The Scan Tool's Firmware Version screen displays.
+- 1. Press the POWER/LINK ♠ button to turn the Scan Tool "ON." - The Select Language screen displays. - When the desired display language is selected, press the ENTER ⊕ button to confirm your selection. - The Select Unit screen displays. - Use the UP and DOWN buttons, as necessary, to highlight the desired unit of measurement. - When the desired unit of measurement is selected, press the ENTER ⊕ button to confirm your selection. - The Scan Tool's Firmware Version screen displays.

 After the initial language and unit of measurement selections are performed, these, as well as other settings, can be changed as desired.
-Proceed to "ADJUSTMENTS AND SETTINGS" on page 138 for further instructions.
+Proceed to "ADJUSTMENTS AND SETTINGS" on page 140 for further instructions.